pedrocwb/ml-models-api/models/intermediate_iris_model/README.md

-# Iris Fast Model
+# Intermediate Data Processing Model
-This is a fast model that simulates a system that responds to requests quickly.
+This is a model that simulates some basic data processing before actually making a prediction.
-The model doesn't do data processing and is designed to return predictions in a very short time.
+The model is designed to take less than a second to make a prediction, but it may require additional time to process the input data.